Skip to main content

 Fishing opportunities exist for sunfish, bass and channel catfish on some small ponds throughout the WMA.
 The pristine Glover River bisects the WMA and is one of the last free-flowing streams in the state.
 Smallmouth bass and sunfish pursued with light spinning tackle or fly fishing tackle can be very effective.

-A $40 annual Land Access Permit is required of all residents who hunt or fish on Three Rivers WMA.
-Nonresidents are required to purchase an $85 annual permit, no exemptions.
+A Land Access Permit is required for residents to hunt, fish or otherwise use Three Rivers WMA.
+Nonresidents are required to purchase an annual permit, no exemptions.

-Oklahoma residents who are under 18 years of age on the first day of the current calendar year or are 64 years old or older are exempt from permit requirements.
+Oklahoma residents who are under 18 years of age on the first day of the current calendar year or are 64 years old or older are exempt from land access permit requirements.
+Lifetime license holders are not exempt from land access permits.

 Closed Seasons